jrubes/PIA-Tunnel/ReadMe.txt

 		p1234567
 		f5Gh7Sw2vNmFa12OlP

-12) see if you have Internet access by tracing your connection traceroute -n google.com
+12) see if you have Internet access by sending a few pings to google ping -c 5 google.com

 13) everything should be ready to create the VPN tunnel. you may now use the following commands pia-start <location>